npalacio/SoftwareAssurance/ProjectProposal/ProjectDescription.md

 ## Contributors
 Anyone can contribute to Elasticsearch, and the project is managed by Elastic.
 There are 1,517 contributers at this moment, and there are daily commits.

-## Activity
+## Activity/Use
-???
+Elastic's website lists uses of Elasticsearch such as application search, website search, enterprise search, logging and log analytics, infrastructure metrics and container monitoring, application performance monitoring, geospatial data analysis and visualization, security analytics, and business analytics.

-## Use
+Elasticsearch works by taking raw data from different sources and parsing it to be usable before creating indexes.
+From here the data can be searched through and analyzed.

-???
+Elasticsearch can also be used in tandem with a separate group of applications in a package called Elastic Stack, which is a combination of Elasticsearch, Kibana, Beats, and Logtash.
+This allows for storing, formatting, searching, analyzing, and visualizing almost any data.

 ## Popularity
-???
+Elasticsearch seems to have gained mild popularity, as reportedly Uber is one large company that uses it.
+Other reported companies are Udemy, Shopify, Slack, etc.

 ## Languages Used
-The languages supported by Elasticsearch are Java, JabaScript, Go, .NET, PHP, Perl, Python, and Ruby.
+The languages supported by Elasticsearch are Java, JavaScript, Go, .NET, PHP, Perl, Python, and Ruby.

 ## Platform
 Can be deployed through AWS, Google Cloud, Alibaba Cloud, or through a local system or cloud.

 ## Documentation Sources
 The main website for Elasticsearch is https://www.elastic.co/what-is/elasticsearch, and the github repo is at https://github.com/elastic/elasticsearch.
+The website that reported companies that use Elasticsearch is here: https://stackshare.io/elasticsearch.